orbitartprint/weigh-it-up-now/src/blog/content/weight-percentiles-explained.md

 ## Where Can You Find Percentile Calculators?

-On our website, [WeightVs.com](https://www.weightvs.com), you will soon find or already have various calculators that can help you understand your or your loved ones' percentiles:
+On our website, [WeightVs.com](https://www.weightvs.com), you will find various calculators that can help you understand your or your loved ones' percentiles:

 * **Weight Percentile Calculator:** [Find Your Weight Percentile Here](/calculators?tab=percentile)